Man charged in 5-year-old's Mall of America fall told police he had a plan to kill

 The boy, who has been identified only as Landen, is in critical condition, an attorney for his family said outside court on Tuesday.

-Witnesses told officers "that the suspect, that had either pushed or possibly thrown the child, took off running immediately after the incident," Bloomington Police Chief Jeff Potts said.
+Witnesses told officers that the suspect took off running after either pushing or throwing the child, Bloomington Police Chief Jeff Potts said.

 Potts said that a witness tried to stop the suspect from fleeing and that officers then "quickly" found him in the mall and took him into custody.

-According to a criminal complaint released Monday, Aranda told investigators that he had formed a plan to kill someone at the mall the previous day but that it "did not work out," so he returned to the mall on Friday.
+According to a criminal complaint released Monday, Aranda told investigators that he had formed a plan to kill someone at the mall the previous day but that it "did not work out," so he returned on Friday.

 He said he had planned to kill an adult standing near the railing but chose the young victim, instead, according to the complaint.